djcas9/docker-golang/README.md

 # Golang Docker Image

-This image holds all the basic stuff I need when working with a golang application.
+This image holds all the basic stuff when working with a golang application.

 ## Includes